ymlai87416/CarND-Extended-Kalman-Filter-Project/README.md

 #### Conclusion
 From the above 2 dataset, we can see that using both lidar and radar readings as input to the fusion sensor helps fusion sensor to make accurate prediction.
-It is not suprise because the ladar and radar measurements come after each other after 0.5 seconds.
-Using only lidar or radar measurement half the sample frequency, and hence
+It is not surprise because the lidar and radar measurements come after each other after 0.5 seconds.
+Using only lidar or radar measurement half the sample frequency, and hence the error, in average, increase.

+In the case which lidar or radar is used alone.
+Lidar give a better final RMSE in both dataset (especially true for predicting x and y).

 ## Hints and Tips!